Amethyst View

 Amethyst is macrocrystalline quartz (SiO2) where the purple coloration is caused by specific impurities and natural irradiation.
 Specifically, trace amounts of Iron (Fe3+) replace Silicon in the crystal lattice.
 When exposed to natural gamma radiation from surrounding host rock (often granite), these iron ions lose an electron, creating a "color center" (Fe4+) that absorbs yellow-green light, transmitting the purple spectrum we see.

-Valuation Implication: The intensity of the color depends on the concentration of iron and the duration of radiation exposure.
-However, too much iron can lead to "over-dark" stones (blackout/extinction), which drastically reduces value.
+Quality Implication: The intensity of the color depends on the concentration of iron and the duration of radiation exposure.
+However, too much iron can lead to "over-dark" stones (blackout/extinction), which drastically reduces desirability.

 GIA Grading Standards Breakdown

-• Hue (Primary & Secondary): The most valuable hue is pure purple or purple with a slight reddish undertone.
+• Hue (Primary & Secondary): The most prized hue is pure purple or purple with a slight reddish undertone.
 Stones with bluish undertones are valued slightly less but are preferred by some collectors (e.g., Zambian material).
-Deal-Breaker: Any brown or distinct gray modifier classifies the stone as "Commercial," dropping the value by up to 80%.
+Deal-Breaker: Any brown or distinct gray modifier classifies the stone as "Commercial," dropping the desirability.

 • Tone (Lightness/Darkness): The GIA tone scale runs from 2 (Very Light) to 8 (Very Dark).